realA10001986/Time-Circuits-Display/README.md

 In order to upload a new firmware binary (such as the ones published here in the install/ folder), select that image file in the top file selector and click "Update".

-You can also install the TCD's audio data on this page; download the current sound-pack, extract it and select the resulting TCDA.bin file in the bottom file selector.
+You can also install the TCD's sound-pack on this page; download the current sound-pack, extract it and select the resulting TCDA.bin file in the bottom file selector.
 Finally, click "Upload".
 Note that an SD card is required for this operation.

-Note that either a firmware or audio data can be uploaded at once, not both at the same time.
+Note that either a firmware or sound-pack can be uploaded at once, not both at the same time.

 Finally, this page is also for uploading [custom or replacement sound files](#installing-custom--replacement-audio-files) to the SD card.
-Select an mp3 file in the bottom file selector and click upload.
-(Requires firmware 3.3 or later.)
+Select one or more mp3 file in the bottom file selector and click upload.
+(Requires firmware 3.3 or later.
+Maximum 16 files at a time.)

 ##### &#9654; Erase WiFi Config

-Clicking this (and saying "yes" in the confirmation dialog) erases the WiFi configuration (WiFi network and password) and reboots the device; it will restart in "access point" mode.
+Clicking this (and saying "yes" in the confirmation dialog) erases the WiFi connection configuration (as set up through the Connect to WiFi page) and reboots the device; it will restart in "access point" (AP) mode.
 See [here](#initial-configuration).

 ---